AlexanderLapygin/cra-react_17-ts_4-cypress_10-starter/README.md

     </a>
 </div>

-# CRA-on-TypeScript starter with ui testing by Cypress
+# CRA-on-TypeScript starter with UI testing on Cypress only

 ## Feature tags